Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Introduction

-The other famous dynamics to study market equilibrium is \emph{proportional response} where in each round agents bid on goods in proportional to the utility they receive from them in the previous round.
-The goods are then allocated in proportion of the agents' bids.
-It has been shown that proportional response converges to market equilibrium in a variety of Fisher markets~\cite{BirnbaumDX11,CheungCT18,CheungHN19,Zhang11}, and some special cases of exchange markets~\cite{BranzeiMN18,BranzeiDR19,WuZ07}.
+\paragraph{Proportional response dynamics} \emph{Proportional response} is a distributed market mechanism introduced by Zhang~\cite{Zhang11} in the context of Fisher markets.
+In contrast with t\^atonnement and auctions, there is no direct price mechanism.
+In each round, agents bid on goods in proportional to the utility they receive from them in the previous round; the goods are then allocated in proportion of the agents' bids.
+Proportional response is known to converge to a market equilibrium in a variety of Fisher markets~\cite{BirnbaumDX11,CheungCT18,CheungHN19}, and some special cases of exchange markets~\cite{BranzeiDR19,BranzeiMN18,WuZ07}.